So, You Want to… Install Wainscoting

 When you set out to install wainscoting, don’t underestimate the importance of planning.
 To a large extent, the installation process hinges on the design decisions you make early on.
 In fact, some people choose to create cardboard stencils and mount them on the wall in order to test different looks.

 One key question: Do you want the wainscoting to have decorative panels?
-Know that eschewing panels tends to make for easier installation.
-Unlike panels, commercially sold tongue-and-groove strips simply need to be snugged together and nailed (or otherwise adhered) directly to the wall.
+Eschewing panels tends to make for easier installation.

 During the planning stage, it also helps a great deal to settle on a finish.
 If you decide to stain or clear coat the wainscoting, it’s easiest to do so prior to installation.
 Another reason to get your ducks in a row before getting to work: You can buy prefinished wainscoting products, which can save you significant time.

-Yes, it’s easy to install wainscoting, but there are some complexities.
-Perhaps the hardest part is ensuring that the wainscoting gets along with the door and window trim in the room.
+- Perhaps the hardest part of this project is ensuring that the wainscoting gets along with the door and window trim in the room.
 Depending on the thickness of the wainscoting that you’re adding, it may even be necessary to replace the door and window casing.